-- If you get mechlorethamine (topical) in your eyes, it may cause eye problems like very bad eye pain, swelling, or blurred eyesight.
-Sometimes blindness and long-last injury may happen.
+- If you get mechlorethamine (topical) in your eyes, it may cause eye problems like eye pain, burns, swelling, or blurred eyesight.
+Sometimes, blindness and long-lasting eye injury may happen.
 Do not touch your eyes while using mechlorethamine (topical).
-If you get mechlorethamine (topical) in your eyes, flush with water and call your doctor.
+If you get mechlorethamine (topical) in your eyes, flush with water for at least 15 minutes and call your doctor.

 - Talk with your doctor before you use other drugs or products on your skin.

 - Do not let your skin where the gel was used touch anyone else's skin while wearing the gel.
 Cover the treated skin with clothes.